opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 > For your own company, do you know what the material is on the technical evaluation for new DS and analytics hires?

-Expect the bar to be raised in the coming years.
+Expect the bar to be raised on tech knowledge requirements in the coming years.
+I've recently seen "business intelligence analyst" postings that require NLP and Python.
 On that note, Linda Burtch gave a 26 minute talk this last week on the latest on talent acquisition, technical roles, and what to expect in 2021:

 {{< youtube RHjXYicPWGA >}}